csu-signal/TRACE_PARADIGM/README.md

 In `mmdemo/features/planner/planner.py`, change the path in check solution from `C:\\Users\\benkh\\Documents\\GitHub\\TRACE\\mmdemo\\features\\planner\\benchmarks` to the path of the benchmarks folder on your machine.

+## Additional setup for CLIFF

+pytorch3d is required for rendering the mesh from CLIFF.
+As of 4/23/2025, standard conda and pip channels do not have a default installation of pytorch3d on windows.
+To install the package run the following command

+`pip install --extra-index-url https://miropsota.github.io/torch_packages_builder pytorch3d==0.7.8+pt2.6.0cu124`

 ## Common Setup Issues

 ### Solution for .dll File Errors